-- The "American dream" is crumbling - "Economic growth" based on fossil fuels, debt, and consumerism is unsustainable and a disaster for the planet! - Individual "rights" and the needs of humanity must be balanced against the needs of the earth's ecosystem - We have no workable paradigm to guide and manage technology -so the result is tremendous successes and catastrophic failures
+- The "American dream" is crumbling - "Economic growth" based on fossil fuels, debt, and consumerism is unsustainable - and a disaster for the planet! - Individual "rights" and the needs of humanity must be balanced against the needs of the earth's ecosystem - We don't know how to guide and manage technology -so the result is tremendous successes and catastrophic failures

-We passed the carrying capacity of the Earth in the 1980s
+We Passed the Carrying Capacity of the Earth in the 1980s (?)